 Furthermore, the Institute has an extensive library of communications software for transmitting data and for recording transaction logs.
 The library includes software for monitoring network processes, automatically warning system operators of potential problems, restarting processes that have failed, or migrating network services to an available server.
 For instance, the laboratory has configured multiple web servers with Linux Virtual Server (LVS) software for high-availability web, application and database service provisioning as well as load balancing.
 A round-robin balancing algorithm is currently used such that if the processing load on one server is heavy, incoming requests, be it HTTP, JSP or MySQL, are forwarded to the next available server by the LVS software layer.
 Listeners on one virtual server monitor the status and responsiveness of the others.
 If a failure is detected, an available server is elected as master and it assumes control and request forwarding for the entire LVS environment.

-Offsite and Onsite Backup Resources.
-All critical system data and source code is backed up regularly to local nearline storage and cloned to LTO6 magnetic tape for offsite archival with Iron Mountain.
+Offsite and Onsite Backup Resources: All critical system data and source code is backed up regularly to local nearline storage and cloned to LTO6 magnetic tape for offsite archival with Iron Mountain.
 Offsite backup data is kept in current within one week to enable rapid redeployment of all services with a view of operations and data as of a reasonable time frame.
 The EMC Isilon nodes retain snapshots of one month’s worth of data to offer the most rapid, but least disaster-resilient restoration.
 Snapshot retention allows rapid restoration of unintentionally overwritten or deleted data and does not require retrieval from archived tape.
 Nearline-stored backup data provides similarly rapid restoration of the prior year’s on-site data.
 Offsite archived magnetic media, while the last resort, can be recalled the same day and offers retrieval of data from a date range as recent as the prior week to as old as the initial archival series of tapes over one year old.
 Onsite datasets grow rapidly, constantly and require a flexible tape backup solution.
 Clones are pushed to tape by way of a pair of EMC backup accelerators to an expandable 10 LTO6 drive Quantum i500 tape array.
 The array provides the backup parallelism the expansive data collection requires for offsite archival on such an aggressive schedule.

-Virtualized Resources.
-Due to the rate that new servers need to be provisioned for scientific research, the Institute deploys a sophisticated high availability virtualized environment.
+Virtualized Resources: Due to the rate that new servers need to be provisioned for scientific research, the Institute deploys a sophisticated high availability virtualized environment.
 This environment allows systems administrators to deploy new compute resources (virtual machines or VM's) in a matter of minutes rather than hours or days.
 Furthermore, once deployed these virtualized resources can float uninhibitedly between all the physical servers within the cluster.
 This is advantageous because the virtualization cluster can intelligently balance virtual machines amongst all the physical servers, which permits resource failover if a virtual machine becomes I/O starved or a physical server becomes unavailable.
 The net benefit for the Institute is more software resources are being efficiently deployed on a smaller hardware footprint, which results in a savings in hardware purchases, rack space and heat expulsion.